 The drug was then decriminalized again in 2009, as Governor John Baldacci signed LD 250, a piece of legislation that classified the possession of fewer than 2.5 ounces of cannabis as a ‘civil infraction’ rather than a criminal penalty.

-However, that still means it will be a LONG time before you can walk into a dispensary in Maine and buy legal recreational marijuana.
+However, that still means it will be a LONG time before you can walk into a dispensary and buy legal recreational marijuana in Maine.
 Until then, you’ll still need the valid medical certificate if you want the convenience of being able to buy right from a local dispensary.

 Without that convenience, you’ll still be subject to some pretty harsh criminal penalties if you get busted buying, selling, or possessing more than 2.5 g of weed, or cultivating more than 6 plants.
 Here are the current penalties for the illegal sale or purchase of weed in Maine: